thofisch/doc-api/docs/methods.md

 While it is valid to use either `PUT` or `POST` to create new resources, the general consensus is that creating a new resource without knowing the final URI is a `POST` operation (each call will yield a new resource).
 If the URI (or part of it) is known, use `PUT`, because successive calls will not create a new resource, as `PUT` is idempotent.

 - **DO** return `201 Created` and a `Location` header containing the URI of the newly created resource.
+- **CONSIDER** returning the newly created resource representation in the response.
-- **DO** include a `Content-Location` header containing the URI of the newly created resource, if the response body includes a complete representation of the newly created resource.
+- **CONSIDER** include a `Content-Location` header containing the URI of the newly created resource, if the response body includes a complete representation of the newly created resource.
 - **CONSIDER** including the `Last-Modified` and `ETag` headers of the newly created resource for optimistic concurrency.

 ### Large and Stored Queries